Easy to Make Rings for Kids Game of Toss

 Our rings have a 10 inch (25 cm) outside diameter, and 6 inch (15 cm) inside diameter.

-The tape strengthens the cardboard and protects it during outdoor play.
+The tape strengthens and protects the cardboard.

 Mom Endeavors shows you how to use nylon rope to make rings in her family ring toss game.